Halocarbon

 In pumps and vacuums, lubricants serve a dual function – as the working fluid and the lubricant.
 Lubrication is crucial for reducing wear on internal components such as vanes, rotors, gears, or diaphragms, maintaining tight tolerances, and preventing dry running.

-Halocarbon Oils are compatible with a broad range of aggressive chemicals and are inert under high temperatures, pressures, and radiation.
-These properties make them an excellent choice for pump assembly and maintenance in harsh environments such as in chemical processing, aerospace systems, or in reactive gas delivery.
+Halocarbon Oils are compatible with a broad range of aggressive chemicals and are inert under high temperatures and pressures.
+Halocarbon PCTFE and PFPE oils are engineered to be non-flammable, having no flash point.
+These properties make them an excellent choice for pump assembly and maintenance in harsh environments, such as in chemical processing, aerospace systems, or in reactive gas delivery.

 Halocarbon Greases are chemically inert, nonflammable, and resistant to strong acids.
 These properties make them ideally suited to grease connections and joints connecting to pumps and vacuums.